emberjs/guides/source/tutorial/routes-and-templates.md

 ember g route contact
 ```

-We see that our generator has created a `contact` route and corresponding route handler in `app/routes/contact.js`.
+We see that our generator has created a `contact` route in the `app/router.js` file, and a corresponding route handler in `app/routes/contact.js`.
 We will be using the `contact` template, so the `contact` route does not need any additional changes.

 In `contact.hbs`, we can add the details for contacting our Super Rentals HQ: